edunham/site/2016/05/05/paths_into_devops.rst

 Questions?
 ----------

-I collect intersting job search and interview advice links at the bottom of my `resume repo readme <https://github.com/edunham/resume/blob/master/README.md>`_.
+I collect interesting job search and interview advice links at the bottom of my `resume repo readme <https://github.com/edunham/resume/blob/master/README.md>`_.

 I bolded each paragraph's key points in the hopes of making them easier to